tkerby/flipperzero-firmware-wPlugins/README.md

 To use with latest Unleashed firmware

 Exact card used is : aliexpress.com/item/1005006949791537.html?
+One user reporter the round ones aren't working, so stick with the rectangulars !

 I tried to vibecode the app 6 months ago but I was stuck, somehow it ended in Roguemaster firmawre but I don't know if it was corrected ... ?